Medical questions & health advice by licensed doctors

-"How long can I run a fever with a virus?
+"How long can I run a fever with a virus?"

 I am a 43 year old mother of one.
 I have been running a fever for 9 days now.
 When I went to the doctor, they drew blood and said that I did not have an infection.
 The numbers showed that I have a virus.
 I have felt wiped out, lost my appetite, and have had a 99- 100 degree fever each day.
 How long can it take for me to recover from this virus?

 It was good that you got a blood bacterial infection ruled out with the blood draw.
 I would say that if you are not feeling better in 1-2 weeks, then you should return to your doctor (your primary care physician such as your family doctor or internal medicine doctor) for work-up of other possibilities other than a simple contagious viral infection.
 If you have any current or previous risk factors (IV drug abuse, unprotected sex), then you should probably be tested for HIV.
 You should be tested for some of the slower growing bacterial infections such as Lyme disease (especially if you live in the North East).
 Finally, you should have blood malignancies such as leukemia or lymphoma ruled out as well.
 Since these are low grade temps, and you symptoms have been going on for such a short period of time, I think you will most likely experience a full recovery.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.